 While most computer manufacturers provide standard RJ45 Ethernet ports, a few ultra-modern laptops come without such ports.
 In situations like this, Ethernet adapters can come in handy.

 The Ethernet adapter uses your laptop’s USB-A or USB-C port to establish a connection.
 The process is simple.
 Plug the Ethernet adapter into your laptop’s USB port and the Ethernet cable on the other end of the adapter.

 The operating system will automatically recognize all drivers and configure the settings.

 Most Ethernet adapters are convenient because they are small enough to carry anywhere.

 Like any other cable, Ethernet cables have their own limitations.
 However, hardwiring your computer with Ethernet cables can significantly improve your device in terms of speed.
 The higher speed is especially beneficial if you are a frequent gamer or download and stream files regularly.

 Another reason why we prefer Ethernet is security.
-Unlike Wi-Fi systems, data transferred over the Ethernet can only be accessed on the specific network.
+Unlike Wi-Fi systems, you can only access data transferred over the Ethernet on the specific network.

 So despite various wireless technological advances, Ethernet cables have remained a significant component of computer networks.
 Wired Ethernet networks are simply more reliable, and factors like dropped signals and lower speeds are no cause for concern.